leoferres/leoferres.github.io/nlp.md

 ## Introduction

-In this tutorial, we will analyze and discuss some of the most recent natural language processing (NLP) techniques for extracting detailed information from free-text fields (noisy text) in tweets.
-We will assume a "task-driven NLP approach", which means that our objective will be to define certain common tasks performed on tweets (e.g., sentiment analysis or rumor detection) using (non-naïve) NLP techniques.
+In this tutorial, we will analyze and discuss some Natural Language Processing (NLP) techniques for extracting detailed information from free-text fields (noisy text) in tweets.
+We will assume a "task-driven NLP approach", which means that our objective will be to define certain common tasks performed on tweets (e.g., sentiment analysis or rumor detection) using (sometimes non-naïve) NLP techniques.

-Remember that this course is about NLP techniques, not, for example about graph-based approaches (think hashtag identification).
+Remember that this course is about NLP techniques, not, for example about graph-based approaches (think hashtag identification) for Twitter research.
 However, some of these models are simple enough that they lend themselves easily to those graph-based approaches: keyword/n-gram-based approaches come to mind.

 Another thing I have actually paid attention to is multilingual processing: if there're ever two similar papers, one on a weird language, like, say, Italian, and another one in English, I picked the former one.

 Finally, I have tried to go to the origin of ideas, as much as possible, just to put the ideas in their right context.
+Thankfully, Twitter is young (2006) and research on it even younger.
+However, this is not the case with NLP, and even less so linguistics.
+I do wish to be comprehensive though, and this is the first step towards that... **with your help**.
+But what does **with your help** means?

+The Turin Lectures (yes, I'm aware I'm only missing a 'g' for this to be epic, but still) is not your run-of-the-mill course.
+It will be unusual in the sense that we will all be working and researching papers together, doing research together.
+Each of us will be working on implementing a paper that does not have code in it, and we will discuss this in class.
+This is loosely inspired in [Knuth's "Aha" Sessions](https://youtu.be/Lg5rrgIfWWg).
+We will have to prepare some of this beforehand, so I'm making available some of the papers I consider important for each topic.
+You will find those beside each of the topics below.

+We don't really have that much time, so let's enjoy ourselves and be productive.
+Happy coding!

 ## Topics